Jahia/content-integrity/README.md

 # Content Integrity
-DX module that provides an extensible service to test the integrity of the content
+Jahia module that provides an extensible service to test the integrity of the content
 * [How to use it](#how-to-use)
     * [jcr:integrity-check](#jcr-integrity-check)
     * [jcr:integrity-printChecks](#jcr-integrity-printChecks)